www.

 Note

-that guidebooks written before June 2008 will now be out of date in
+that guidebooks written before June 2008 are now out of date in

 Nepal, Nigeria, Pakistan and Somalia require a visa to travel to